 Who We Are

-ReclaimDemocracy.org was recognized by the IRS (pdf of approval letter) as a 501c3 non-profit organization in October of 2001.
+ReclaimDemocracy.org was recognized by the IRS (approval letter) as a 501c3 non-profit organization in October of 2001.
 While we have a national office in Bozeman.
 MT, most of our work is done by volunteers dispersed around the country.
-All chapter organizers are volunteers.

-More than 90% of our funding has come from individual donors, mostly in amounts of $100 or less, supplemented by sales of cause-related merchandise.
-Please contact us or call 406-582-1224 with any questions about our revenue or expenditures.
+More than 95% of our funding has come from individual donors, mostly in amounts of $100 or less, supplemented by sales of cause-related merchandise.
+Please contact us with any questions about our revenue or expenditures.

 You can be a part of creating deep and lasting change by supporting ReclaimDemocracy.org today.
 We have a demonstrated track record of making a national impact on a shoestring budget.
 With your support, we will become a national force in creating a Democracy Movement.
 Our success depends overwhelmingly on individual supporters like you.

 Please consider making a tax-deductible Donation now to support our vital work (and allow us to continue providing you the unique and free resources we offer on this site).
 Thank you!